 By superposition, the open circuit voltage is the sum of the

-two voltages due to and
+two voltages due to

 , and the short circuit current is the sum of the currents